-The skills developed, such as critically selecting information from a range of sources, analysing data and demonstrating understanding of linkages, connections and complexities of a topic provide ideal preparation for all undergraduate courses and research is suggesting that completion correlates with degree success too.
-Some universities now offer a reduced offer to students predicted an B, A or A\ grade in EPQ.
+The skills developed, such as critically selecting information from a range of sources, analysing demonstrating understanding linkages, connections and complexities of a topic provide ideal preparation for all undergraduate courses and research is suggesting that completion correlates with degree success too.
+Some universities now offer a reduced offer to students predicted an B, A or A grade in EPQ.